Monday, October 4, 2021

 Online research pointed us to Miel Bakery, which was nearby on Warren Street.
 Ergo, we ventured into the neighborhood of Fitzrovia, which is brimming with ornamental brickwork!

 Its name stems from the fact that the area was previously an estate of the ducal FitzRoy family, whose ancestor was the illegitimate son of King Charles II: the Merry Monarch.
-The name FitzRoy means "son of the king" in Norman-French. *(At the age of 101, Ann Fortune FitzRoy, who is the Duchess of Grafton, is one of the Queen's ladies-in-waiting).
+The name FitzRoy means "son of the king" in Norman-French. *(At the age of 101, Ann Fortune FitzRoy is the Duchess of Grafton, and she is one of the Queen's ladies-in-waiting.
+Founded in 1769, Grafton County in New Hampshire is named for her ancestor).

 Fitzrovia's handsome coziness reminded us of Boston.
 Some of the townhouses retained their separate Servants/Tradesman Entrances as historic markers, as seen below.